yagmurs/AzureStack-VM-PoC/README.md

 - Auto shutdown API version and parameters updated
 - New ARM template parameters sitelocation and branch added to being compatible with deploy.azure.com
 - Additional Deploy to Azure button added for deploy.azure.com
+- InfraAzureDirectoryTenantAdminCredential paramater added to Install-ASDK.ps1 to be able to accommodate automated ASDK setup

 Feel free to post questions and enjoy!